Drug Pricing Legislation Examples

-Absent from the bill is any inclusion of language regarding when it is deemed medically necessary, or the policies of health plans to reimburse for the drug.
+The bill did not include language regarding medically necessary care.
+The bill also had no provision for the policies of health plans to reimburse for the drug.

 According to an article in the Financial Times, “For more than four decades, financial markets and the regulations that govern them were underpinned by what is known as the efficient markets hypothesis.
 All that changed after the financial crisis.
 First expounded by the economist Eugene Fama in 1970, the theory holds that investors respond rationally to publicly available information.
-It also assumes that market prices for assets incorporate all the publicly known information about a security and that when prices are too high given expected returns, rational investors sell.”
+To clarify, this theory also assumes that market prices for assets incorporate all the publicly known information.
+Therefore, the presumption is that when prices are too high given expected returns, rational investors sell.”